-The naturally-occurring fluoride content of our source waters (reservoirs and streams) is quite low.
+The naturally-occurring fluoride content of our source waters is quite low.
 Therefore, fluoride is added to your water at the treatment plants to promote good dental health.
 Fluoridation of drinking water was first introduced in the U.S. in the 1940s, and the Centers for Disease Control and Prevention named it one of the ten great public health achievements of the 20th century.

 In 2011, the U.S. Department of Health and Human Services (DHHS), jointly with the U.S. Environmental Protection Agency (EPA), recommended that the level of fluoride added to drinking water be reduced from a range of 0.7-1.2 ppm to 0.7 ppm.
+The RWSA made immediate changes at all treatment plants.